matsest/bicep-registry-demo/1-registry/README.md

 ```

 3. Add secrets to Github repo

+Even though we're not adding client secrets to our GitHub repository we still need to add some repository secrets that tell GitHub Actions which service principal, subscription and tenant to use.

 If you have the [GitHub CLI](https://cli.github.com/manual/) installed you can do this step from the command line.
 If you do not have it you can [add the secrets manually](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-powershell%2Clinux#create-github-secrets) in the browser.